 Tea is one of the oldest beverages in the world, and has been consumed by humans for thousands of years.
-In that time it has become even more popular around the world, sparking people’s desire to travel for tea.
+In that time it has become even more popular around the world, sparking people’s desire to travel for tea and enjoy it in many forms at home.

 Would you take a tea vacation?
 Imagine visiting the tea plantations, learning about the production of tea from the people who farm it every day.
 Watching the leaves be prepared and dried.